VitanovG/Regex_Serial_Plotter/README.md

 All notable changes to this project will be documented below this line.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## [1.5.0] - 2025-03-07

+### Info

+- Build with QT 5.12.0
+- Updated helpwindow
+- Added minimum size requirements for most of the buttons

+### Added

+- Added file dialog to buttons that save data in .csv and .png

 ## [1.4.0] - 2025-03-03